-How to Use Landing Pages for Your Business: Tips to Boost Your Conversion Rate
+How to Use Landing Pages for Your Business and Boost Conversion Rates

 Andrew Marston works as a Marketing Executive in Test Buy Inc., a local computer hardware retail store.
 They are popular because they allow their buyers to pay for the hardware in installments.
 Students are big fans because someone who cannot pay $1000 for a new computer may instead be able to $100 in 10 installments plus an additional fee.
 Nevertheless, the installment option is their unique selling proposition.

 Now, Test Buy Inc. usually does not go for digital marketing.
 However, this year due to the COVID-19 phenomenon management decided to try digital marketing to boost their sales.
 For this campaign, Andrew came up with a brilliant idea: run a social media and Google Ads campaign simultaneously.
 These ads directly lead the prospects to their website from which they will be able to capture some leads……

 You must be thinking “Whoa!
 What’s wrong?
 I do that too!”

 I am sure you do, just like many of the marketers out there.
 But sadly, when you have a sales approach in mind and want to capture excruciatingly hot leads who hit the submit button with a credit card in their other hand, using your website as a landing page is not really a great idea.
 Actually, that idea is one of the most common mistakes when you are designing a campaign that involves landing pages.

 Here, in this blog series, we are going to show you how to design a landing page for your business by providing you with essential tips and tricks for how to use landing pages for your business.

 Ready?
 Buckle up!

 #1 Never, ever use your homepage as your landing page

 But my homepage is so amazing.
 Did you check our website?
 It’s so great and is mobile optimized with an amazing animated video and an extraordinary user experience score!